nasa/Common-Metadata-Repository/resources/docs/rest-api/index.md

 ## Success

-CMR OPeNDAP responses have pareticular formats, inherited from CMR response data.
+CMR Service-Bridge responses have pareticular formats, inherited from CMR response data.
 A successful request will provide the results, the number of results and, the time taken to process the request.